 Before adding CTAs, you need to work on your email signature, ensuring it looks top-notch.
 For this purpose, it is a good idea to use an email signature generator.
 These useful tools have a ton of templates and layouts, which are a great starting point.
 Just make sure you customize them – don't just put your information into the template, it will look too blank and generic.

 Your email signature should still have basic info such as name, position, company name, company logo, contact information.
+You can use a free logo maker, add the right contact information, and make sure your signature looks professional overall.
 But, it is imperative to leave room for the CTA in the most visible part of the signature.